jdavis/rust-design-patterns/docs/_posts/2013-01-01-using-a-design-pattern.md

 ## Look at the Example

 The example will provide a self contained use case of the pattern in action.
+It will show how to structure the classes/interfaces and it will show the functions/methods that will need to interact together.

+The example can be also used as a template for what you wish to do.
+The next step will look what might happen if your problem requires a lot more effort to solve.
+You may wish to just use it as a reference and make further modifications based on your specific use case.

 ## Fit the Pattern

+The problem that you have might not fit the given problem exactly.
+For whatever the reason may be, it may be required to make certain changes to either your structure or to the design pattern.

+It may be the case that you are already using another design pattern as well.
+You may have to make them work together and do other things to improve the design of your software.

 ## Implement the Pattern